patchew-project/qemu/docs/devel/memory.rst

 You must not destroy a memory region as long as it may be in use by a device or CPU.
-In order to do this, as a general rule do not create or destroy memory regions dynamically during a device's lifetime, and only call object_unparent() in the memory region owner's instance_finalize callback.
-The dynamically allocated data structure that contains the memory region then should obviously be freed in the instance_finalize callback as well.
+In order to do this, as a general rule do not create or destroy memory regions dynamically during a device's lifetime, and do not call object_unparent().
+The dynamically allocated data structure that contains the memory region then should be freed in the instance_finalize callback, which is called after it gets unparented.

 If you break this rule, the following situation can happen: